chaow-mat/General_Integral_Transform_Neural_Network/README.md

 2. Helmholtz equation (2D, structured meshes)
 3. Structural mechanics (2D, unstructured meshes)
 4. Advection equation (1D, structured meshes)
-5. Darcy flow (2D, unstructured meshes)
+5. Poisson equation (2D, unstructured meshes)

 All data for training and testing can be found in https://drive.google.com/drive/folders/1vmmPTwiIIbdOVTC209OKArcyjuYZcMHU?usp=sharing.
 For the problems defined in unstructured meshes, the intepolated data on a structured meshes are provided.